emqx/mqtt-jmeter/README.md

 The sampler supports for 2 protocols, TCP and SSL.
 For the SSL protocol, it includes normal SSL and dual SSL authentication.

-If **'Dual SSL authentication'** is checked, please follow 'Certification files for SSL/TLS connections' in below to configure client SSL configuration.
+If **'Dual SSL authentication'** is checked, please follow 'Certification files for SSL/TLS connections' at end of this doc configure client SSL configuration.

 ![protocol_setting](screenshots/protocol_setting.png)